theresaabl/pp-seminars/TESTING.md

 I have tested my deployed project on multiple devices to check for responsiveness issues.
 I first tested many different device sizes in Chrome DevTools (part of which are shown in the screenshots below).
 I then tested the site on different physical devices.

-Note: For better readabilty I have not included screenshots of the form confirmation pages in this section.
+Note: For better readabilty I have not included screenshots of the form confirmation pages in this section (and following sections).
 Since they are styled using the same css classes as the actual form pages, it is sufficient to include the form pages only.

 | Device | Home | Upcoming | Participate | Contact | Newsletter | 404 page | Notes |
 | --- | --- | --- | --- | --- | --- | --- | --- |